jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 - Edit `butler-cw-master\config\production.yaml`
   - Set an appropriate logDirectory
 - If running on one of the members of the Qlik Sense cluster, then proceed to execution
-  - If not, then you'll need to grab the `client.pem` and `client_key.pem` from `C:\ProgramData\Qlik\Sense\Repository\Exported Certificates\.Local Certificates` on one of the members
+  - If not, grab the `client.pem` and `client_key.pem` from `C:\ProgramData\Qlik\Sense\Repository\Exported Certificates\.Local Certificates` on one of the members
-    - You'll also need NodeJS installed on the server
+    - NodeJS needs to be installed on the server
-  - Then adjust the `clientCertPath` & `clientCertKeyPath` paths in `production.yaml` to the path where those certificates live
+  - Adjust the `clientCertPath` & `clientCertKeyPath` paths in `production.yaml` to the path where those certificates live
 - Execute in a command prompt:
   - If on one of the members of the Qlik Sense Cluster, this works:
     - `cd C:\temp\butler-cw-master`